 The laxative effect of prunes, in addition to the mentioned above, can also be attributed to the high sorbitol content and phenolic compounds, particularly neochlorogenic and chlorogenic acids.
 In this regard, sorbitol, an indigestible and unabsorbable sugar alcohol in the small intestine, can retain water within its molecular structure, leading to an increase in luminal water content in the gut, potentially leading to the softening of stools and facilitating defecation [58 and 64].
 In an RCT conducted by McRorie et al. [65], the administration of 40 g/day of sorbitol for six days demonstrated a significant increase in fecal water and fecal weight compared to a placebo.
 Furthermore, chlorogenic acid has been found to stimulate colonic serotonin production, enhance GI motility, and ultimately improve the defecation process [66].
 In addition, chlorogenic acid helps to maintain gut health and integrity by repairing intestinal barriers and preventing colonization by parasitic bacteria [67].
 Han et al. [51] documented that phytochemicals exhibit laxative properties by acting on the acetylcholine receptor in constipated animal models.
-In a recent study examining the impact of postoperative prune consumption on the timing of the first bowel movement following gynecologic surgery, it was found that women who consumed 12 prunes along with 100 g of docusate sodium (a laxative medication) twice daily vs. those who used docusate alone for three days, had an increase in bowel movements and were discharged from the hospital earlier than the control group [68].
-The above findings suggest that the laxative effect of PP could stem from its nutritional composition, which includes fiber. notably pectin, as well as sorbitol and compounds, phenolic particularly neochlorogenic and chlorogenic acids.
-To our knowledge, this study is the first to explore the laxative properties of beetroot or its synergistic effect with prunes.
+In a recent study examining the impact of postoperative prune consumption on the timing of the first bowel movement following gynecologic surgery, it was found that women who consumed 12

+PP could stem from its nutritional composition, which includes fiber. notably pectin, as well as sorbitol and phenolic compounds, particularly neochlorogenic and chlorogenic acids.
+To our knowledge, this study is the first to the laxative properties explore of beetroot or its synergistic effect with prunes.
 Nevertheless, the laxative effect of beetroot can be ascribed not solely to its rich fiber content, as previously noted, but also to its elevated levels of bioactive compounds.
 Several studies have documented that various medicinal plants and foods rich in bioactive compounds have recently emerged as innovative therapeutic agents for treating preventing constipation.
 This or emergence is attributed to their capacity to enhance the fecal frequency of feces, intestinal tension, fecal volume, and intestinal motility [35, 52, and 69].
-In addition, Lee et al. [35] reported that antioxidant properties might potentially play a role in relieving constipation, and polyphenolic thev proposed that compounds could be accountable for this effect.
-In this study, the estimated nutritional composition of beetroot on a wet basis revealed that it contains significant levels of TPC (262.81 mg GAE/100q) and TFC (275.63 mq RE/100g).
-According to Lechner and Stoner [70], phenolic acid components such as \mathbf{p} -coumaric acid, syringic acid, ferulic acid, vanillic acid, and caffeic acid, along with flavonoids (like kaempferol, rhamnocitrin, astragalin, rutin, and rhamnetin), betanines, carotenoids (including B-carotene lutein), and triterpenes, and saponins are the bioactive compounds responsible for beetroot's chemopreventative effects.
+In addition, Lee et al. [35] reported that antioxidant properties might potentially play a role in relieving constipation, and proposed polyphenolic thev that compounds could be accountable for this effect.
+In this study, the estimated nutritional composition of beetroot on a wet basis revealed that it contains significant levels of TPC (262.81 mq GAE/100a) and TFC (275.63 mq RE/100g).
+According to Lechner and Stoner [70], phenolic acid components such as $\boldsymbol{\rho}$ -coumaric acid, syringic acid, ferulic acid, vanillic acid, and caffeic acid, along with flavonoids (like kaempferol, rhamnocitrin, astragalin, rutin, and rhamnetin), betanines, carotenoids (including B-carotene lutein), and triterpenes, and saponins are the bioactive compounds responsible for beetroot's chemopreventative effects.